outscraper/outscraper-go/examples/Tripadvisor Reviews Scraper.md

-# Yellowpages With Python
+# Tripadvisor Reviews Scraper With Python

-Returns search results from Yellow Pages.
-[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Businesses-and-POI/paths/~1yellowpages-search/get).
+Returns reviews from Tripadvisor businesses.
+In case no reviews were found by your search criteria, your search request will consume the usage of one review.
+[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Reviews-and-Comments/paths/~1tripadvisor-reviews/get).

 ## Installation